Health Library

 Stress Incontinence

 Stress incontinence means that you leak a small amount of urine when you do something that puts stress, strain, or pressure on your bladder.
 It can happen when you cough, laugh, strain, lift something, or change position.
-What causes stress incontinence in men?
-Stress incontinence can happen from prostate surgery...
+Stress incontinence is...

 Stroke: Bladder and Bowel Problems